 Stressing over getting in all your greens?
-Put that salad fork down and power up your blender because green smoothies are your simple solution!
+Put that salad fork down, power up your blender and grab your emerald ingredients because a healthy green smoothie is your simple solution!

-Sneak all kinds of green servings into your diet with a flavorful and easy-to make smoothie.
-Variety is the key in any successful diet, so if you’re as sick of hearing about kale as we are, here’s a lineup of some other vitamin-rich and health-boosting greens that are great for green smoothies.
+Sneak all kinds of green servings into your diet with a flavorful and easy-to make smoothie recipe.
+Variety is the key in any successful diet, so if you’re as sick of hearing about kale as we are, here’s a lineup of some other vitamin-rich and health-boosting greens that are great for healthy green smoothies.

 If you’re all kale-d out, arugula is your green!
 This little lovable green gives you a great round of nutrients, including folate, calcium, plus vitamins A and C. Plus, it has cancer-fighting antioxidants.
-Drop these slightly bitter leaves into your smoothie along with some sweet citrus or dried fruits if you’re on Phase 2 of South Beach Diet (think raisins, cherries or blueberries), to balance out the bold flavor.
+Drop these slightly bitter leaves into your smoothie along with some sweet citrus or dried fruits if you’re in your weight maintenance phase of South Beach Diet (think raisins, cherries or blueberries) to balance out the bold flavor.

 Shopping Tip: Select bright green, crisp-looking leaves, and stay away from slimy or withered stems.